 In 2006, I started working as a community organizer in Oakland, California.
-I spent the first few weeks on the job driving around West Oakland meeting with church pastors, families who lived in the neighborhood, teenagers at the district high school, and people who ran local service programs.
+I spent the first few weeks on the job driving around West Oakland, meeting with church pastors, families who lived in the neighborhood, teenagers at the district high school, and people who ran local service programs.
 Everyone was talking about the same thing: gun violence and homicides in Oakland.
 145 people were murdered in the city that year.
 Mostly men, these were the lives of sons, brothers, nephews, fathers, cousins.
 The community was devastated.
 And angry.
-And wanting to do something about it.
+And wanted to do something about it.

-Ceasefire is based on the premise that relationships can fundamentally alter patterns of gang and drug violence.
+Ceasefire is based on the premise that building strong relationships between local community, social services, and police can fundamentally alter patterns of gang and drug violence.

-It was an uphill battle, but we slogged along because we knew that Lifelines was a new chance for Oakland, a new chance for the next generation of Oakland youth.
+It was an uphill battle, but we slogged along because we knew that Ceasefire was a new chance for Oakland, a new chance for the next generation of Oakland youth.
 We were saving lives, and we were radically changing the culture of Oakland.

 Oakland is still changed.
 This week, eight years since we started our campaign in Oakland, the East Bay Times ran the headline: "Steps Towards Peace: Ceasefire seen as a cultural shift in Oakland," reporting that Oakland has a 30 percent decrease in homicides.
 The article states that Oakland has undergone a transformation, that the city is different because of its commitment to build new relationships and persevere to achieve new outcomes for the people who need it most.

 I’m proud to have worked, with community leaders, to catalyze this change.
 I’m proud that over time (which is how culture change works!), we moved Oakland towards more peace and justice for the families and communities who deserve it.
 Bravo, Oakland!